 How We Got There – American Airlines First/Business – 62,500 American Airlines miles + $41.20 each

-Over the past couple years, Brooke and I have been able to rack up almost one million American Airlines miles.
+Over the past couple years, my wife and I have been able to rack up almost one million American Airlines miles.
 We earned most of these miles via the Citi AA Platinum Loophole, which is mostly closed.
 We also got a couple Citigold checking accounts and the AA Executive Card.
 Business class seats to Australia can be difficult to nail down, so we jumped on these when they opened up.

 Overall, we were impressed with the flights and the “hard products” from American Airlines.
 Our seats on the flight from LAX to SYD were fantastic!
 Most of the flight attendants were also quite nice.
 During our layover at LAX we took advantage of the business class and Priority Pass lounge access.

 Flight #1: First Class: MCI – LAX

 We packed up and headed to the Kansas City Airport to catch our 2pm flight to LAX on a small American Airlines regional jet.
 This seemed like a small plane for the flight, but fortunately, we were in first class.
 We sipped cocktails and wine, and we really enjoyed the extra leg room.
 The flight attendants served lunch on the flight – Asian Chicken Salad or Turkey Pesto Sandwich.
 Both meal options were quite good.

 After landing at LAX, we decided to explore some of the lounges that we could access with our business class tickets or Priority Pass (via the Chase Sapphire Reserve).
 We had a 6-hour layover to explore four different lounges: two AA Admirals Club lounges, the Korean Airlines Lounge, and the OneWorld Business Lounge.

 Lounge #1: AA Admirals Club #1 – Arrival Terminal Gate 61